anvilco/spectaql/README.md

 ## Features

-* **Uses introspection query to fetch schema of GraphQL and generates documentation on the fly.
+* Uses the introspection query to fetch a schema of GraphQL and generates documentation on the fly.
-* **Generates example request and response with "Try it now" links.
+* Generates an example request and response with "Try it now" links.
-* **Allows user to define usecases and group them by domain.
+* Allows the user to define use cases and group them by domain.
 * **Highly configurable**: Easily configurable Handlebars templates and SCSS styles so you can add your own design and flavour without going bald.
-See [Custom Builds](#custom-builds)
+See [Custom Builds](#custom-builds).
 * **Markdown support**: Render markdown written in any of your API descriptions.
-* **Clean responsive design**: Responsive HTML5 and CSS3 layout built with [Foundation 6](http://foundation.zurb.com/sites.html) that looks great on all devices and screen sizes.
+* **Clean, responsive design**: Responsive HTML5 and CSS3 layout built with [Foundation 6](http://foundation.zurb.com/sites.html) that looks great on all devices and screen sizes.
-* **Embed into your existing website**: An embedded option so that generate partial docs without a HTML `<body>` for convenient integration into your existing website.
+* **Embed into your existing website**: An embedded option so that you can generate partial docs without a HTML `<body>` tag for convenient integration into your existing website.
-* **Live preview developer mode**: Development mode that starts a local HTTP server with a file watcher and live reload so you can preview live changes in your browser as you update your spec.
+* **Live preview developer mode**: Development mode that starts a local HTTP server with a file watcher and live reload, so you can preview live changes in your browser as you update your specification.

 ## Usage

-### Install DociQL from `npm` like so:
+### Install DociQL from `npm`:

 ```bash
 npm install -g dociql-docs
 ```

-### Define `config.yml` template to help generating bautiful docs:
+### Define `config.yml` template to help generate beautiful docs:
 ```yml
 # To fetch schema from
 introspection: https://url-to-you-graphql-endpoint